gmso-impact/gmso-website/README.md

 # GMSO Impact(o)
 GMSO Impact is a website showcasing the stories of research and advancement of the public good at Colorado State University hosted at [impact.csusystem.edu](https://impact.csusystem.edu/).
-At the [Spur campus](https://csuspur.org/) in Denver, Colorado there is an exhibit on the 2nd floor of the Tera building displaying this website on a 16ft wide touch screen and accesibility friendly podiums for the public to experience.
+At the [Spur campus](https://csuspur.org/) in Denver, Colorado there is an exhibit on the 2nd floor of the Tera building displaying this website on a 16ft wide touch screen and accessibility friendly podiums for the public to experience.
 This GitHub repository contains the code for the website.

 # Production Server